vernonclarke/SPNfinal/README.md

   In order for the R code to work, it is necessary to load various packages within the R environment.

-  The following code should be executed in R prior to running any of the R code.
+  The following code should be executed in R prior to running any of this code.

   It checks if required packages are present and, if they are not, then it installs them.